NaluKit/nalu-examples/NaluDominoNoHistoryModuleApplication/README.md

 **Example is outdated!**

-# Example demontrating the plugin feature
+# Example demonstrating the plugin feature
 This example demonstrates the use of plugins in Nalu.
 It is a multi module project.

 ## Using